-The Machinery and Equipment acquired in the Marlin Acquisition is classified as deposits on capital items in Other Assets on the Company's Consolidated Balance Sheet at December 31, 2020.
+The Machinery and Equipment acquired in the Marlin Acquisition were classified as deposits on capital items in Other Assets on the Company's Consolidated Balance Sheet at December 31, 2021.
+Certain of these items were reclassified as Machinery and Equipment when they were placed in service in 2021.

-Intangible assets acquired in the Marlin Acquisition are reflected in Other Assets on the Company's Consolidated Balance Sheet at December 31, 2020.
+Intangible assets acquired in the Marlin Acquisition are reflected in Other Assets on the Company's Consolidated Balance Sheet at December 31, 2021.
 Intangible assets are amortized over their estimated remaining useful lives using a straight-line methodology.